 PUBLIC SERVICE + OUTREACH

 CED engages in real-world projects and challenges through service-learning courses, design charrettes, historic resource surveys, volunteer opportunities and our Student Job Board.
 Each year CED averages about 60 outreach projects for historic buildings and downtowns, corridors, natural areas, ecological restoration sites, rural areas, schools, campuses and parks.
 We serve approximately 27 counties per year between 22 of our academic courses and outreach programs.

 CED has established relationships with local governments, state agencies, non-profit organizations and underserved populations, as well as partnerships with the eight UGA Public Service and Outreach units and other academic collaborators on campus.

-Our students play key roles in working directly with communities on revitalization efforts.
-CED graduate students are recruited for approximately 24 outreach-focused assistantships/internships a year and work directly with communities on downtown revitalization, community and economic development, historic resource surveys and environmental resiliency through our UGA colleagues at FindIt, the Archway Partnership, the Georgia Downtown Renaissance outreach programs, and UGA Marine Extension and Georgia Sea Grant (MAREX).
+Our students are recruited for approximately 24 outreach-focused assistantships/internships a year and work directly with communities on downtown revitalization, community and economic development, historic resource surveys and environmental resiliency through our UGA colleagues at FindIt, the Archway Partnership, the Georgia Downtown Renaissance program, and Marine Extension and Georgia Sea Grant (MAREX).